flatlogic/react-dashboard/docs/testing-your-application.md

 React-intl users MUST render/wrap components inside an IntlProvider like the example below:

-The example below example is a drop-in test for the RSK `Header` component:
+The example below example is a drop-in test for the React Dashboard `Header` component:

 ```js
 import React from 'react';